Air Conditioner Repair Checklist

 - Make sure your hands and feet aren’t wet before you check the panel or breakers.

 - Find the breaker labeled “AC” and ensure it’s in the “on” position.
-If it’s tripped, the breaker will be in the middle or “off” spot.
+If it’s tripped, the breaker will be in the "off" position.

 - Steadily shift the lever back to the “on” position.
 If it instantaneously flips again, don’t touch it and call us at 302-231-1380.
 A breaker that keeps flipping could signal your residence has electrical trouble.